ewjoachim/ewjoachim.github.io/_posts/2016-05-08-of-hashes-and-pythons.md

+---
+title: Of Hashes and Pythons
+icon: code
+---

 I posted the following code on a [tweet](https://twitter.com/Ewjoachim/status/728610568886718466) today and subsequently had a very interesting talk answering [questions](https://twitter.com/codingrixx/status/728616489318789120) about this, which I'll sumarize here.
 There might also be new material, too.